followmyutopia/devextreme-documentation/api-reference/50 Common/utils/ui/setTemplateEngine(options).md

 <!--paramName1_field2-->render<!--/paramName1_field2-->
 <!--paramType1_field2-->function(template, data, index)<!--/paramType1_field2-->
 <!--paramDescription1_field2-->
 A function that inserts data into the template returned by the "compile" function and returns the HTML element to be rendered.
-The data and template are passed as the function's parameters.
+The template, data and item index are passed as the function's parameters.
+Note that the item index is defined only for collection widgets, for example, [List](/Documentation/Guide/Widgets/List/Overview/), [SelectBox](/Documentation/Guide/Widgets/SelectBox/Overview/), [Scheduler](/Documentation/Guide/Widgets/Scheduler/Overview/).
 <!--/paramDescription1_field2-->

 <!--fullDescription-->